getodk/docs/docs/form-language.rst

 followed by the `two letter language code <http://www.iana.org/assignments/language-subtag-registry/language-subtag-registry>`_ in parentheses.
 For example:

 - ``label::English (en)``
-- ``hint::French (fr)``
+- ``hint::Arabic (ar)``
 - ``image::Español (es)``

 .. note::

   The text shown in Collect's user interface (e.g., buttons, menus, dialogs) is controlled by application, not the form.
 See :ref:`user interface settings <interface-settings>` for how to change the interface language.

+  If you are using a RTL language (e.g., Arabic), set both Collect's user interface language and the form language to ensure proper RTL layout.

 .. rubric:: XLSForm --- Single language